Book cover - On The Trail Of Genghis Khan

 Image: EL guest Enya Dunn-Trethowan

-Mongolia’s Darkhad Depression is essentially a several thousand square kilometre ecosystem classified as taiga (also known as the boreal forest) in the Tsagaannuur region that forms the northernmost tip of Mongolia.
-This region provides a home range for the world’s southern-most indigenous reindeer population and the herders who look after them (the Tsaatan) as well as to members of the Darkhad ethnic group who are predominantly nomadic herders with livestock consisting of sheep, yaks and horses.
+Mongolia’s Darkhad Depression is a vast ecosystem, spanning several thousand square kilometers, classified as taiga (also known as boreal forest) in the Tsagaannuur region at the northernmost tip of Mongolia.
+This area is the home range for the world’s southernmost indigenous reindeer population and the Tsaatan herders who care for them.
+Additionally, it is home to members of the Darkhad ethnic group, who are predominantly nomadic herders with livestock that includes sheep, yaks, and horses.
+This unique environment supports both the cultural heritage and the traditional lifestyles of these indigenous communities.

 Tsaatan reindeer herder Mongolia's Darkhad Depression